frc5183/Oatmeal/README.md

 ## Build Requirements (incomplete)
 <!--- TODO: COMPLETE THIS SECTION --->

-Gradle: 5.0+ (due to com.github.johnrengelman.shadow as of April 26, 2023)
+Gradle: 5.0+ (due to com.github.johnrengelman.shadow as of April 26, 2023) (UPDATE: doesn't seem to be required and was removed.)

-tst